fido-device-onboard/uefi-ble-fdo/SPEC.md

 >
 > Some characteristics contain variable-length CBOR-encoded data that may exceed the maximum attribute size of 512 octets.
 In order to "read" these attributes, set the Client Characteristic Configuration Descriptor (CCCD) to 0x0001.
 Because the value is a single deterministic-length CBOR item, it is possible to know when all data has been received by notifications.
 In order to "read" the characteristic again, set the CCCD to 0x0000 and then 0x0001.
 >
-> Sending data that exceeds the MTU can be optimally achienved using L2CAP, however this eliminates common mobile devices such as those from Apple.
+> Sending data that exceeds the MTU can be optimally achieved using L2CAP, however this eliminates common mobile devices such as those from Apple.
 Accordingly, this specification uses chunking within the scope of GATT.

 TODO: Figure out if most stacks have a feature for server callbacks when CCCD value changes